 Here are a few notes on water levels to help you plan your trip on Floyds Fork:

-0 - 14 cfs: Water levels are usually too low for enjoyable paddling.
-With cfs levels 0-14 you will experience more of a creek walk than paddle.
+< 30 cfs: With cfs levels 0-30 you will experience more of a creek walk than paddle.

-15 - 499 cfs: Perfect for beginner and experienced paddlers, you will be able to paddle without having to drag your boat for long lengths of time.
+90 - 400 cfs: Moving water observed throughout stream.
+You will be able to paddle without having to drag your boat for long lengths of time.
+All beaches accessible.